Financial Literacy Test

 Financial literacy tests can include a wide variety of topics like: how to pick a career, comparing the pay between job offers, how to pay your bills on time, budgeting for living expenses, how to start saving for short term goals, comparing credit card offers, and a variety of other subjects.
 Be careful to choose financial education tests that align with the subjects you are teaching.

 National Financial Educator’s Council (the NFEC) Real Money Experience (RMX) is a prime example of the practical teaching method that works with kids and has excellent results on post financial literacy test.
-The students visit twelve different stations and make life decisions that will impact them when they move away from home.
+The students visit twelve different stations, meet with financial literacy speakers and make life decisions that will impact them when they move away from home.

 The experiential learning experience the students receive when they enter the RMX event will provide them hands on experience so the information is retained; thereby improving the results of the post financial literacy test.